xli/piece-blog/README.md

     admin: '*'

-In the above example, we used "*" to match all actions in posts controller.
+In the writer role, we used "*" to match all actions in posts controller.
 Here we use it to match all controllers and their actions.

 Done.
 Combine them all together: